Lawrence Alma-Tadema: Personality

 Spring (1894), oil on canvas,179.2 × 80.3 cm, J. Paul Getty Museum, Los Angeles (Note: The painting relates the Victorian custom of children collecting flowers on May Day back to an Ancient Roman spring festival, perhaps Cerealia, Floralia or Ambarvalia, although the details depicted in the painting do not correspond to any single Roman festival.
 It is one of Tadema's most famous and popular works, it took him four years to complete.
 The models for many of the participants and spectators were Tadema's friends and members of his family.)

-For all the quiet charm and erudition of his paintings, Alma-Tadema himself preserved a youthful sense of mischief.
-He was childlike in his practical jokes and in his sudden bursts of bad temper, which could as suddenly subside into an engaging smile.
-In his personal life, Alma-Tadema was an extrovert and had a warm personality.
-As a man, Lawrence Alma-Tadema was a robust, fun loving and rather portly gentleman.
+In his personal life, Alma-Tadema was known to have an extroverted personality.
 There was not a hint of the delicate artist about him; he was a cheerful lover of wine, women, and parties.

 He has been said to have had most of the characteristics of a child, coupled with the traits of a consummate professional.
 A perfectionist, he remained in all respects a diligent, if somewhat obsessive and pedantic worker.
 He was an excellent businessman, and one of the wealthiest artists of the nineteenth century.
 Alma-Tadema was as firm in money matters as he was with the quality of his work.

 Later years

-Alma-Tadema's output decreased with time, partly on account of health, but also because of his obsession with decorating his new home, to which he moved in 1883.
+Alma-Tadema's pacing steadied with time, partly on account of health, but also because of his obsession with decorating his new home, to which he moved in 1883.
 Nevertheless, he continued to exhibit throughout the 1880s and 1890s, receiving accolades including the medal of Honour at the Paris Exposition Universelle of 1889, election to an honorary membership of the Oxford University Dramatic Society in 1890, and the Great Gold Medal at the International Exposition in Brussels of 1897.
 In 1899, he was knighted by Britain, only the eighth artist from the Continent to receive this honour.
 He assisted with organizing the British section at the 1900 Exposition Universelle in Paris, as well as exhibiting two works that earned him the Grand Prix Diploma.
 He also assisted with the St. Louis World's Fair of 1904, where he was well received.